 The Fieldpiece SRL2 K7 refrigerant leak detector is by far one of the most impressive detectors that I have reviewed.
 As you know, I am a huge fan of the Infrared detectors.
 At first I was sold by INFICON’s D-Tek but folks I have to say that after doing my research here on Fieldpiece’s unit that the Fieldpiece wins.
 There are so many more Pros to this product and considering that it is about the same price as the INFICON I would end up going with the SRL2.

 Overall, the product has nothing but positive reviews.
-If we look at Amazon.com we can see that the unit has twenty-one reviews at the time I’m writing this.
+If we look at Amazon.com we can see that the unit has sixty-one reviews at the time I’m writing this.
 The rating is set at three and a half stars out of five.
 This may seem low but keep in mind that with only twenty-one reviews out there it only takes one bad review to lower the rating significantly.
 The one bad review that lowered everything else looks like the guy got a defective unit in which case Fieldpiece would replace through their warranty program.
 The only other complaint that I could find was a consumer was sent the wrong charger by mistake.
 Again, Fieldpiece’s customer service will correct this.

 Should you buy it?
 There is one consideration that should be made before you buy this product.
 Are you a HVAC tech or a mechanic that are looking for leaks daily or weekly?
 If so, then I would tell you to go on Amazon.com and buy the SRL2 right now.
 However, if you are a do-it-yourselfer, a dabbler, or someone looking to start out then maybe you need to purchase something a little less expensive.
 I would recommend looking at the Signstek Refrigerant Leak Detector as a much cheaper alternative.